-You’ve probably already heard that multitasking is inefficient and doesn’t actually save us any time.
+You’ve probably already heard that multitasking is inefficient and doesn’t save us any time.
 But, you probably also think that you’re different and have a higher capacity to multitask than most people.
 Plus, you’ve got so much going on that you need to multitask, right?
-Ironically, most of us believe we’re above average in our abilities to multitask, but of course, that’s just not true.
+Ironically, most of us believe we’re above average in our multitasking abilities, but of course, that’s just not true.

 We also tend to think of multitasking as something quite positive – a sign that we’re doing lots of things, and being more productive.
 The problem is that aside from one particular exception, multitasking makes us far less productive.
-In fact, some studies show that multitasking reduces productivity by up to 40%.
-If we want to learn how to be more productive, it’s time we addressed our multitasking habits!
+Some studies show that multitasking reduces productivity by up to 40%.
+If we want to learn how to be more productive, it’s time we address our multitasking habits!

 The illusion of multitasking